daybat/macos_dns/README.md

 But when I try to connect to 123.nucme over ssh:

 >_administrator@iMac-1 / % ssh user@123.nucme<br>
->ssh: Could not resolve hostname 123.nucme: nodename nor servname provided, or not known
+>ssh: Could not resolve hostname 123.nucme: nodename nor servname provided, or not known<br>_

 The ping command does not work also

 >_administrator@iMac-1 resolver % ping 123.nucme
->ping: cannot resolve 123.nucme: Unknown host<br>
+>ping: cannot resolve 123.nucme: Unknown host<br>_

 Why?
 I flushed DNS cach and restarted DNS daemon on my mac: